Atharva377/Recipe_Manager_App/README.md

 **Problem:** In some cases, special characters in the recipe title may not display properly.
 **Temporary Solution:** Use standard alphanumeric characters, spaces, and basic punctuation only.

-### 8. Mobile Keyboard Layout
+### 8. Missing or Broken Recipe Image
-**Problem:** On mobile the keyboard may overlap the input fields.
+**Problem:** If a recipe image URL is invalid, unavailable, or fails to load, the image will not display correctly.
-**Temporary Solution:** The app is responsive and scrollable, scroll after you click on the input fields!
+**Temporary Solution:** The app will automatically fall back to a default placeholder image when the provided image URL cannot be loaded.

 ## 🌟 Unique Features Implemented